alinex/bash-lib/README.md

-    full            # file with full functionality (minified) loader          # same as full but including all source files base            # only the base/core functionality (minified) core/           # core modules which always be needed config/         # individual configuration
+    full            # file with full functionality (minified) loader          # same as full but including all source files base            # only the base/core functionality (minified) configs         # load all configurations
+    core/           # core modules which always be needed config/         # individual configuration
-    modules/        # additional modules which can be optionally loaded install         # setup bashlib on this host update          # script to regenerate full file and docs after update test            # run all unit tests
+    module/         # additional modules which can be optionally loaded install         # setup bashlib on this host update          # script to regenerate full file and docs after update test            # run all unit tests